taylorGeisler/TaylorGeisler.com/content/project/fish/index.md

 tags = ["Machine Learning"]

 # Project summary to display on homepage.
-summary = "Used computer vision to classify fish species from fishing vessal images."
+summary = "Used convolutional neural network to classify fish species from fishing vessel images."

 # Slides (optional).
 #   Associate this page with Markdown slides.